jahuty/documentation/index.md

       <a class="stretched-link" href="{% link getting-started.md %}"><i class="fas fa-map-signs mr-2"></i> Getting started</a>
     </h2>
     <p class="mb-0">
-      Learn about Jahuty, work through a basic implementation, plan a full implementation, and learn more about templates, SDKs, and other features.
+      Start here to learn the basics about Jahuty, work through a basic implementation, and learn more about our editor, API, and more.
     </p>
   </div>
 </div>